center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcatalog.rst

 How the Catalog Is Constructed
 ------------------------------

-The catalog is built from ATT&CK procedure examples and Atomic Red Team tests.
+The catalog is built from ATT&CK procedure examples and `Atomic Red Team tests <https://www.atomicredteam.io/docs/atomic-red-team>`_.
 These sources provide concrete evidence of how techniques can be performed and are analyzed to identify behaviorally distinct execution paths.

-Tool-, actor-, and procedure-specific details are abstracted where they do not represent meaningful differences for detection, while differences that affect system interactions and observability are preserved.
+Tool, actor, and procedure-specific details are abstracted where they do not represent meaningful differences for detection, while differences that affect system interactions and observability are preserved.
 The resulting implementations provide reusable behavioral models for coverage analysis.